-We provide you with a unique DNS TXT record you need to add for the zone origin ("@").
-The text of this entry will change depending on the certificate to which your domain is added.
-The meta tag will be formatted similar to one of the following (where the META will change depending on the certificate):
+We provide you with a unique DNS TXT record you need to add for the zone origin ("@") for each of your domains.
+The text of this entry will change depending on the certificate to which each domain is added.
+The meta tag will be formatted similar to one of the following (where the {META TAG} will change depending on the certificate):

-- @ IN TXT "globalsign-domain-verification={META TAG}" - @ IN TXT "\globalsign-domain-verification={META TAG}"
+- @ IN TXT "globalsign-domain-verification={META TAG}" - @ IN TXT "globalsign-domain-verification={META TAG}"

 We will provide you with the appropriate text record listed above.
-Consult the documentation for your DNS server or hosted DNS provider for more information about how to add the record.
+Consult the documentation for your registrar or DNS provider for more information about how to add the record.
 This text record must be wholly separate from other text records.
 A prepended, inserted, or appended record will not work.